 The Basics:

-For the past five years, I’ve served as a researcher at Innovations for Poverty Action, working with research and policy partners to develop rigorous empirical evidence on a range of subjects.
+I served for five years as a researcher at Innovations for Poverty Action, working with research and policy partners to develop rigorous empirical evidence on a range of subjects.
 I also serve as director of the Poverty Measurement initiative, which develops and supports rigorous, cost-effective ways for researchers, businesses, and non-profits understand the economic lives of their clients including the PPI.

 CV